 “God knows how many hours I have in it though — I would be afraid to find out,” he said.
 “I like it, I’m proud of it.
 I played basketball here as a kid, grew up like seven blocks away.
 It feels good to leave something in the community I grew up in.”

 On the east side of the building, two kids are shown sitting with books in their laps — one fully engrossed by what she’s reading, the other with his head back, eyes closed and a big smile.
 Between them, both emerge from a point in a swirl, flying through the air in capes with their fists outstretched.
 The boy is wearing a graduation cap and gown, while the girl is wearing scrubs and a stethoscope.
-Underneath them, Kevin was adding another layer of color to the words “Knowledge IS POWER” with three exclamation points for emphasis.
+Underneath them, while I was visiting with Kevin, he was another layer of color to the words “Knowledge IS POWER” with three exclamation points for emphasis.

 Separated by a Boys and Girls Club logo, a young woman is shown bouncing a volleyball that looks like the moon in a nighttime sky.
 On the north side of the building, a young woman is swimming, arms blurred in motion, hair spread out, with a look of bliss on her face.
 Below her is the Arkansas River along with the Broadway and Main Street bridges and just a hint of each city’s skylines along with the words “Dream BIG.”